secorolab/FloorPlan-DSL/docs/Tutorial.md

             rotation: 0.0 deg
 ```

-Two entryways and one window are modeled, each with a unique name.
+Two entryways and one window are modelled, each with a unique name.
 In the case of the second entryway, since it connects two spaces we must specify the two walls where the entryway is located.
 Notice that for windows we have to specify a translation in the z axis.

 ```
     Default values: